ABOUT STRATTON ST MARGARET PARISH COUNCIL

 - We have many flower beds and welcome tubs which have needed watering every 2-3 days this summer.

 - We have 2 large allotment plots which are very time consuming and have shown enormous improvements in the last 2 years.

-- We have at least 2 miles f hedging to cut I would estimate, some of this is cut twice a year.
+- We have at least 2 miles of hedging to cut, some of this is cut twice a year.

-- We have 2 ponds, one of which host a fishing club who need to be monitored.
+- We have 2 ponds which need to be monitored, one of which hosts a fishing club.

 - We have an AGP all-weather football pitch to manage / maintain